What Is Apache Iceberg? A Guide to Apache Iceberg and Its Key Features

 We’ve seen the rise of social media applications like WhatsApp, Instagram, and TikTok over the last two decades.

 This has resulted in the generation of an unthinkable amount of data daily.
-As of 2022, WhatsApp alone recorded over 2.44 billion active users who exchanged over 100 billion messages daily.
+As of 2022, WhatsApp alone recorded over 2.44 billion active users who exchanged over 100 billion messages daily, (Equivalent to a total of 4.32 TB of data).

 Databases and data warehouses have become less efficient for analyzing, storing, and manipulating large datasets like this, so the need to adopt data lakes has become obligatory.
 Now it comes down to how you’ll manage the data in your data lake.